cypress-io/cypress/cypress/component/advanced/testing-lib-example/README.md

 # Using @testing-library/cypress

 You can install and bring [Testing library/Cypress](https://testing-library.com/docs/react-testing-library/example-intro) to be used in these React component tests.
 The following example was copied from [react-testing-library/example-intro](https://testing-library.com/docs/react-testing-library/example-intro).
+Read [Test The Interface Not The Implementation](https://glebbahmutov.com/blog/test-the-interface/).

 - [fetcher.js](fetcher.js) is the component we are testing
 - [testing-lib-spec.js](testing-lib-spec.js) is component test implemented using `Testing library/Cypress`